Aruba: Parliament is dissolved and the elections that were scheduled for September 24 are advanced to June 25.

 Slovakia: Eduard Heger is appointed prime minister with a cabinet including Ivan Korcok as foreign minister and Igor Matovic as finance minister; Jaroslav Nad remains defense minister and Roman Mikulec interior minister.

 The Netherlands: Prime Minister Mark Rutte survives a no-confidence vote, which receives 72 votes (76 required).
+On April 30 another no-confidence vote is defeated 93-40.

 Vietnam: Parliament (by 446 of 452 votes) relieves Nguyen Xuan Phuc of his office of prime minister, clearing the way for his candidacy for president.
 Nguyen Phu Trong is then likewise relieved as president (438 of 440 votes).
 On April 5 Nguyen Xuan Phuc is elected (468 of 468 votes) and sworn in as president, while Pham Minh Chinh is elected (462 of 466 votes) and sworn in as prime minister.
 On April 7, Pham submits to parliament the nominations of Bui Thanh Son as foreign minister, Phan Van Giang as defense minister, Pham Thi Thanh Tra as interior minister, and Ho Duc Phoc as finance minister; they are approved on April 8.